Bigshan/naoqi_sublime_text_plugin/README.md

 <ol>
 <li>To auto-complete a method, class or snippet, start typing a method name, class name or code snippet name using lower case and access the completions list with CTRL+spacebar.
 Each argument within a method can be jumped between with the TAB key.</li>
 <li>To search for all the methods and classes within a 'framework' (Core, Motion, Audio, Vision, Sensors, Trackers, ConnectionManager), start typing a 'framework' name in UPPER case e.g. 'VISION' will list all the commands related to the Vision APIs.</li>
+<li>To search for an event within a 'framework' (Core, Motion, Audio, Vision, Sensors, Trackers, ConnectionManager), type 'EVENT' to see a complete list of events, or type the framework name in upper case to show all methods and events for that framework.
+Or just start typing the name of the event to get a completion.</li>
 </ol>

 <h2>To create your own completions</h2>